-There are some very convincing email phishing attacks out there.
+There are some very convincing fraudulent emails out there.
 We’ve talked about several of them – the one that pretended to be a cybersecurity training update, the one that uses a real Microsoft login prompt, and one that uses Google Forms to copy your bank login page are just a few of the best ones currently in use.

 They can be easy to fall for – but if you know what to look for, you can dodge most of these attacks with less than a minute of work.
 Here are four questions to ask.